 Expenses, Financial Aid, & Scholarships

-This university also offers a school school option.
+This university also offers a summer school option.
 For more information, visit Aarhus University Summer School

 Where You Will Study